 The result of the Southern Malt Collective collaboration between some of the best brains behind New Zealand’s craft brew industry is an Enigma.

-Released by Invercargill Brewery in July it was named after the code behind the second World War, Enigma is a German-styled Altbier.
+Released in July it was named after the code behind the second World War, Enigma is a German-styled Altbier.

 A beautiful balance between a blend of five Gladfield Malts, (three of them German styled) and Hopsteiner Melon – a general purpose hop with Noble tendencies that delivers an authentically clean finish – and a very drinkable drop.

 “Because it’s not a common style in New Zealand, it’s difficult to say we nailed it but according to Martin (Invercargill Brewery’s Czechoslovakian-born brew hand), it tastes just like the beers he grew up drinking, so I’m taking that as a yes,” Invercargill brewer Steve Nally said.

 The 2017 collaboration was the work of 27 brewers, with Enigma the first of two brews off the block, the collaboration’s second beer – a Trappist styled ale – still has a long way to go before uncorking.